 If your suit doesn’t have patch pockets, at least be sure it doesn’t have piping around the pocket openings.
 Flaps are a more casual option than jetted pockets.

-Jacket lapels seem like a minor detail on your suit jacket, but they have bold influence.
+Jacket lapels seem like a minor detail on your suit jacket, but they have a bold influence.
 Notch lapels are the casual lapel of choice.